-No fresh kava material will be accepted by a facility if it is known to contain narafala kava, undesirable micro-organisms, pesticides, and toxic substances, decomposed or extraneous substances which would not be reduced to an acceptable level by normal sorting and/or processing.
+No fresh kava material will be accepted by a facility if it is known to contain unacceptable kava varieties, undesirable micro-organisms, unacceptable levels of pesticide residues, and/ or toxic substances, decomposed or extraneous substances which would not be reduced to an acceptable level by normal sorting and/or processing.
 Where appropriate, specifications for fresh kava products will be identified and applied.